Brigantine Beach Dog Rules, New Jersey | New Laws 2025

 Brigantine Beach is the perfect place for peace lovers.
 The beach policy allows pets to stroll around on a leash with their owners.
 There’s plenty to do and see in the scenic town.
 Visitors enjoy amenities such as gift shops, eateries, accommodations, tourist attractions, and more.

-- Amenities: Portable toilets, Public Bathroom (on 16th Avenue), Hose for beach visitors (near 15th St.)
+• Amenities: Portable toilets, a Public Bathroom (on 16th Avenue), and a Hose for beach visitors (near 15th Street)

 Brigantine Beach Tags

 Daily and weekly tags cost $10 (approx) and $15 (approx), respectively.
-Beach tags are free (4 per family) for active military members, and veterans also enjoy free beach tags.
+For active military members, beach tags are free (4 per family), and veterans enjoy free beach tags.

 Brigantine Beach 4X4 Vehicles Permits

 Regular season 4×4 vehicle permits cost around $200- $300 (approx).
-For seniors, they cost $80- $85 (approx).
+Seniors cost $80- $85 (approx).
 The vehicle must be registered in the senior’s name, and the names must match on the registration and insurance papers.

 Presenting proof of ownership is mandatory for business vehicles.
-People with disabilities, active military members, and veterans get a discount on showing valid ID proof.
+People with disabilities, active military members, and veterans get discounts by showing valid ID proof.
 Only original documents are acceptable.

 Brigantine Beach Activities

-- Swimming: Visitors are permitted to swim from mid-June to Labor Day.
-Visitors can swim from 10:00 a.m. to 05:30 p.m. when lifeguards are present.
+• Swimming: Visitors are permitted to swim from mid-June to Labor Day.
+When lifeguards are present, visitors can swim from 10:00 a.m. to 05:30 p.m.

-- Fishing: Visitors bring tackle boxes and fishing rods and catch fish from a boat, beach, back bays, or cast your line.
+• Fishing: Visitors bring tackle boxes and fishing rods and catch fish from a boat, beach, back bays, or cast their line.

-- Surfing: Brigantine Beach allows swimming on 12th Street North, North of Jetty (Southern end), 10th Street South, and South of the bathing areas in Sandy Lane.
+• Surfing: Brigantine Beach allows swimming on 12th Street North, North of the Jetty (Southern end), 10th Street South, and South of the bathing areas in Sandy Lane.

-- Kite Flying: Visitors can fly colorful kites between 38th Street South beaches to 34th Street South beaches.
+• Kite Flying: Visitors can fly colorful kites from 38th Street South to 34th Street South.

-- Kayaking: Kayaking is allowed on all lifeguards-protected beaches, Absecon Inlet Beaches, 26th Street South, and between Sandy Lane and the lifeguard station at Seaside Road.
+• Kayaking: Kayaking is allowed on all lifeguard-protected beaches, Absecon Inlet Beaches, 26th Street South, and between Sandy Lane and the lifeguard station at Seaside Road.

 Brigantine Beach Rules and Regulations

-- Catamarans are allowed only on a permit (approximately $150 per year).
+• Catamarans are allowed only with a permit (approximately $150 per year).

-- Prohibited activities at Brigantine Beach include swimming, consuming alcohol, lighting fire, camping, riding on horseback, flying drones, paragliding, etc.
+• Prohibited activities at Brigantine Beach include swimming, consuming alcohol, lighting fires, camping, riding on horseback, flying drones, and paragliding.

-- Visitors are barred from accessing dunes and behind the fences.
+• Visitors are barred from accessing the dunes behind the fences.

 Brigantine Beach Parking Boats/ Trailers